What is a Tiny Home?

 Do you have models that I can tour?
 Is there a way to have a Tiny Home experience before I decide to buy?

 Yes we do!
-Stay tuned for an announcement soon about where you can visit one of our models at a beautiful resort near Ft.
-Worth, Texas.
-We are also working towards having several units available at our construction facility (a working ranch) near Bluff Dale, TX.
+A Tiny Home Retreat is located on the same Ranch as our construction facility, so you can visit one of our models at this Retreat.
+We also have a couple of our models nearby at a beautiful private resort near Ft.
+Worth, Texas where we can arrange for you to take a look.
 We welcome you to join us at any of the Tiny Home Festivals where we’ll be showcasing one of our Tiny Homes.
-Throughout the year, we will also host a few Open House events.
+Throughout the year, we will also host a few Open House events at our construction facility.
 Please follow us on Facebook and Instagram for announcements about these events.

 How soon can I have a Tiny Home built?
 Does the timing change depending on your model selections versus a custom build?